Privacy Policy

 We offer online therapy using Zoom or Microsoft Teams, depending on the therapist.
 Both platforms provide encrypted communication and comply with GDPR standards for secure video conferencing.

-Therapists ensure sessions are conducted in a private and secure setting.
+Therapists do not record sessions and ensure they are conducted in a private and secure setting.

 You can review Zoom’s privacy policy here: Zoom Privacy Statement